NoDesk-6BD/6sem2025Main/README.md

 ## 🎯 Challenge <a id="challenge"></a>

-Pro4tech faces difficulties in making strategic decisions due to the lack of a clear and consolidated analysis of the call data received by the support team.
+Pro4tech faces difficulties in making strategic decisions due to the lack of a clear and consolidated analysis of the ticket data received by the support team.
 The lack of a centralized tool to generate insights forces managers to base their actions on intuition rather than concrete data, making it difficult to prevent problems for the customer and optimize resources.

 <br>